 What are some things I need to know or do while I take this drug?

 - Tell all of your health care providers that you take this drug.
 This includes your doctors, nurses, pharmacists, and dentists.

 - Have your blood work and other lab tests checked as you have been told by your doctor.

 - You may have more chance of getting an infection.
 Wash hands often.
 Stay away from people with infections, colds, or flu.

 - You will need a TB (tuberculosis) test before starting this drug.

 - Make sure you are up to date with all your vaccines before treatment with this drug.

 - Talk with your doctor before getting any vaccines right before you start this drug, while you take it, and right after you stop taking it.
 Vaccine use with this drug may either raise the chance of an infection or make the vaccine not work as well.

-- You may need to use birth control to prevent pregnancy while you take this drug and for some time after your last dose.
-Talk with your doctor to see if you need to use birth control.
+- If you are able to get pregnant, talk with your doctor.
+You may need to use birth control to prevent pregnancy while taking this drug and for some time after your last dose.

 - Tell your doctor if you are pregnant, plan on getting pregnant, or are breast-feeding.
 You will need to talk about the benefits and risks to you and the baby.